THE STURGEONS

 INCLUSIVE PLAY

-We always strive to create thrilling playgrounds for all children, regardless of ability or age, which was also an important goal for this project.
-Our ambition is to avoid a gap between children with challenges and children with many abilities, which means that the playground, on the whole, should offer all kids good play opportunities and motivate them to move and explore the playground.
+We strive to create thrilling playgrounds for all children, regardless of ability or age, which was also a central goal for this project.
+Our ambition is to avoid the creation of a gap between children due to ability, meaning that the playground is designed to offer all children good play opportunities and motivate them to move and explore the playground - together.

-The playground meets all safety requirements of the ASTM standards and also follow ADA guidelines for accessibility.
+The playground meets all safety requirements of the ASTM standards and also follows ADA guidelines for accessibility.

-We have designed the two structures with multiple ways to enter the two play structures and varying degrees of challenging climbing routes within.
+Designed with multiple access points and varying degrees of challenging climbing routes within, the two play structures are accessible for all.
 The large Atlantic sturgeon is accessible to wheelchair users by way of a ground-level opening and incorporates ramps with grips inside to enable climbing and crawling to the slides for those with limited mobility.

-Both fish are designed with multiple accessible features such as sensory elements, ramps, steps and transfer platforms, which all contribute to facilitating hours of play for kids and their families.
+Both fish are designed with multiple accessible features such as sensory elements, ramps, steps and transfer platforms, which all facilitate hours of play for kids and their families.

 "Fantastic playground with such innovative designs